erickmetz/ask/README.md

 {"question":"What's a scientific discovery you hope to see in your lifetime?"}
 ```

-questions-master.txt has ~5 example questions but I would suggest finding about 1000 or so for a well-balanced game.
+questions-master.txt has ~5 example questions but I would suggest finding about 1000 or so, so that it does not get too boring or repetitive.
+Can be themed and composed to whatever kind of questions you'd like.
+Sourced through web-scraping or generated with an LLM such as ChatGPT.

 API Keys are hard-coded into auth.py.